cal-itp/data-infra/README.md

 ## Configuration via Environment Variables
 Generally we try to configure things via environment variables.
-In the Kubernetes world, these get configured via [Kustomize overlays](./kubernetes/overlays/).
+In the Kubernetes world, these get configured via Kustomize overlays ([example](./kubernetes/apps/overlays/gtfs-rt-archiver-v3-prod/archiver-channel-vars.yaml)).
 For Airflow jobs, we currently use hosted Google Cloud Composer which has a [user interface](https://console.cloud.google.com/composer/environments/detail/us-west2/calitp-airflow2-prod/variables) for editing environment variables.
 These environment variables also have to be